-information is accurate as of information is accurate as of information in the professional be no guarantee that such i uponsuch information witl h every effort is made to provide accurate and timely information, there can be no guaran eived or that it will continue to be accurate in the future.
-No one should act upon such in thorough examination of the particular facts and circumstances of the stuation.
-BDO New Zealand Limited.
+Although every effort is made to provide accurate and timely information, there can be no guarantee that such information is accurate as of the is received or that it will continue to be accurate in the future.
+No one should act upon such information without appropriate professional after a thorough examination of the particular facts and circumstances of the situation.

+© 2020 BDO New Zealand Limited.
 All Rights Reserved.
-For more information visit www.bdo.co.rg.
-Although e it is receiv after a tho © 2013 BD
+For more information visit www.bdo.nz.